Wide Reads

 Context: His solitude is teaching him the crucial difference between these two states

-This distinction is central to understanding healthy vs. unhealthy isolation.
-Forsakenness happens to you - others abandon you.
-Lonesomeness is chosen - you create space to be authentic.
+This distinction is central to understanding healthy versus unhealthy isolation.
+Forsakenness happens to you, others abandon you.
+Lonesomeness is chosen, you create space to be authentic.

 In Today's Words:

-"amongst men thou wilt ever be wild and strange: Wild and strange even when they love thee"
+"And that amongst men thou wilt ever be wild and strange: —Wild and strange even when they love thee: for above all they want to be TREATED INDULGENTLY!"

 — Lonesomeness

 Even people who claim to love you may not accept your full authentic self.
-They want a tamed, comfortable version that doesn't challenge them or make them think too hard.
+They want a tamed, comfortable version that does not challenge them or make them think too hard.

 In Today's Words:

-Context: Describing the freedom Zarathustra feels in his mountain cave
+Context: Describing the freedom he feels in his mountain solitude

 In solitude, you don't have to hide parts of yourself or water down your thoughts.
 You can think and feel without judgment or the need to make others comfortable.